-- · Front setbacks above the podium of: - · 5 metres - · Front tower setbacks are designed to distinguish towers from the street wall, maintain a sense of openness and manage wind effects, in accordance with Strategy BF2: Podiums and BF3: Weather protection.
-This may be relaxed on Nepean Highway given its broad width, provided the towers are distinguished and wind effects managed in some other way.
-It may also be relaxed on the intersection of two major streets to express the urban structure, provided wind effects are managed - · Side and rear setbacks of: - · 4.5 metres for towers up to a height of 27 metres - · 6 metres for towers up to a height of 41 metres - 7.5 metres for towers up to a height of 60 metres - Side and rear setbacks are designed to maintain a sense of openness and sky views, allow solar access to the public realm, ensure reasonable amenity for tower occupants and to maintain equitable development opportunities for neighbouring properties, in accordance with strategies BF1: Tower separation A and BF2: Podiums - For all floor levels above the height of the street wall where the building exceeds a height of 41 metres, a maximum tower floorplate of 900 square metres for residential uses and 1,350 square metres for office uses.
+Front setbacks above the podium of:

+- 5 metres up to a height of 66 metres (17 to 20 storeys) - 7.5 metres above a height of 66 metres - Front tower setbacks are designed to distinguish towers from the street wall, maintain a sense of openness and manage wind effects, in accordance with Strategy BF2: Podiums and BF3: Weather protection.
+This may be relaxed on the intersection of two major streets to express the urban structure, provided wind effects are managed.

+Side and rear setbacks of:

+- · 4.5 metres for towers up to a height of 27 metres - 6 metres for towers up to a height of 41 metres - · 7.5 metres for towers up to a height of 66 metres - 10 metres for towers higher than 66 metres

+- Side and rear setbacks are designed to maintain a sense of openness and sky views, allow solar access to the public realm, ensure reasonable amenity for tower occupant and to maintain equitable development opportunities for neighbouring properties, in accordance with Strategies BF1.
+Tower separation and BF2.
+Podiums - · For all floor levels above the height of the street wall where the building exceeds a height of 41 metres, a maximum tower floorplate of 900 square metres for residential uses and 1,350 square metres for office uses.